Nov. 1 (UPI) -- On this date in history:

 In 1990, McDonald's, under pressure from environmental groups, said it would replace plastic food containers with paper.

-In 1993, the Maastricht Treaty takes effect, formally establishing the European Union and leading to the creation of the Union's single currency, the euro.
+In 1993, the Maastricht Treaty took effect, formally establishing the European Union and leading to the creation of the Union's single currency, the euro.

 In 2008, Maj.
 Sebastian Morley, the top British Special Forces commander in Afghanistan, resigned to protest what he called lack of proper equipment for combat troops.
 He blamed "chronic underinvestment."